Carmelo

 Carmelo is a luxe edit of Iberia’s finest tinned fish curated by Patrick Martinez, the founder of The Tinned Fish Market.
 Cantabrian anchovies fished at their flavoursome peak, pole and line tuna from the Azores' crystalline waters, plump Galician shellfish, the finest, hand-prepared Portuguese sardines, and more.

-Carmelo brand with the iconic blue and red pattern on a wooden table
+Carmelo brand with the iconic blue and red pattern on a yellow wooden table

 Regular price £15.95